Curity OAuth customization using plugins

 Deploy the Plugin

-The JAR files must then be deployed with instances of the Curity Identity Server, to a subfolder of usr/share/plugins.
-The following docker compose example shows the use of paths under the plugins root folder:
+You must then deploy the JAR files with instances of the Curity Identity Server, to a subfolder of usr/share/plugins.
+The following docker compose example shows the paths you can use to deploy the JAR files under the plugins root folder:

 yaml